SciMed/style-guide/README.md

 # JavaScript
 * Use CoffeeScript over JavaScript
-* Namespace javascript objects for related chunks of functionality (Components, Engines, etc...) [example implementation](samples/js_namespace.md)
+* Namespace Javascript objects for related chunks of functionality (Components, Engines, etc...) [example implementation](samples/js_namespace.md)
 * For applications using ES5 and lower, implement an initializers file applied to any content loaded on the page [see example](samples/initializers.js.md)
 * Use js classes and encapsulation wherever possible ([class example](samples/js_class.md), [encapsulation example](samples/js_encapsulation.md))
 * Use a package manager like Bower for installing dependencies?
 (This item is questionable as some people raised issues with using Bower with Rails.
 We can discuss further.)